 In a 2013 survey conducted by BCG Perspectives1, respondents cited growth initiatives through corporate activities, such as product line expansions that address global markets and niche market product segmentation as top concerns.
 Furthermore, 77 percent of senior executives cited innovation and product development as one of their top three strategic priorities.

-Competitively priced injection molding enable cost-effective short runs so product developers have more time to react with shorter lead times.
+Competitively priced injection molding enables cost-effective short runs so product developers have more time to react with shorter lead times.
 The surveys also report a myriad of risks that threaten growth as well as the health of the corporation.
 The top threats cited were:

 - shortening product life cycles